A non-profit organisation with a heart for raptors

 Eagle Encounters was founded in 2001 by Hank and Tracy Chalmers.
 The land, generously donated by Spier Wine Farm, provides the perfect location for our rehabilitation, release, conservation, education and eco-tourism programmes.
 Eagle Encounters is a self-funded Non-Profit Organization.

-Today Eagle Encounters is a much-loved centre, visited by both locals and tourists from around the world.
+Today Eagle Encounters is a much-loved centre, visited again and again by families, schools, tertiary institutions and visitors from around the world.

-A tripadvisor winner for two years running, Eagle Encounters is proud of the Certificates of Excellence received in 2014 and 2015.
+A tripadvisor winner for several years running, Eagle Encounters is proud of the Certificates of Excellence received in 2014 and 2015.